bluecatlabs/anycast-config-utility/README.md

     - six==1.11.0
     - urllib3==1.23

-  Refer to docs.python.org for more information.
+  Refer to [docs.python.org](http://docs.python.org) for more information.
 - This computer should also have access to the service point IP on port 443.
-- Your  user account must have administrative access.
+- Log in to the utility using your DNS Edge user ID and password.
+Your user account must have administrative access.

 ## DNS Edge version compatibility
 The Anycast Configuration Utility is tested and compatible with DNS Edge service points running DNS Edge v2018.9.
 If a new version of the configuration utility is required for future releases of DNS Edge, it will be noted in the DNS Edge release notes.

-## Download and run the configuration utility
+## Clone the repo and run the configuration utility
-1. Download anycast_config.py.
+1. Clone the anycast-cli-tool repository.
-2. Extract the configuration files on a computer that can access the service point IP (port 443), and that is running Python 3.
-3. Connect to the configuration utility by running any of the commands below.
+2. On a computer that can access the service point IP (port 443), and that is running Python 3, connect to the configuration utility by running any of the commands below.
 4. When prompted to save your user credentials and the service point hostname and IP, type Y. A Base64-encoded file named *.script_config* is created in the same location as the anycast_config.py script.
 This file stores the user information, including the credentials.

-    When you no longer need to use the utility, BlueCat recommends that you delete this file.
+    When you no longer need to use the utility, BlueCat recommends that you delete the .script_config file.

     If you need to change your user credentials or connect to a different service point, rename or delete .script_config and restart the configuration utility.

-5. Enter your user name and password, and the service point hostname or IP address when prompted.
+5. Enter your DNS Edge user name and password, and the service point hostname or IP address when prompted.
 Your account must have administrative access.

 ## Staging and applying daemon configurations